ngozi-ekekwe/spam-reporting-app/README.md

 - Team members can block or resolve spam reports.

 ### Development
-- This API has been created using Node.js environment and implementing Express as the routing framework
+- This API has been created using Node.js environment and Express as the routing framework
 - MongoDB as the database
-- The client has been built with React as the frontend framework and Semantic UI as the CSS Framework.
+- The client has been built with React as the frontend framework and Semantic UI as the CSS framework.

 ### Prerequisites
 - Node.js